OpenIPC/faceter/README.md

 - NEON SIMD paths cover RGB conversion, frame differencing, morphological closing, and model input normalization.
 The detector auto-detects NEON and falls back to scalar code otherwise.

 ### Debugging & operational tips
+- When `--syslog-events` is enabled, all PERSON, PERSON_BEST_PROBE, and MOTION events are also sent to syslog (visible via `logread` in BusyBox).

 - Use `--debug` to log each pipeline stage to stderr.
 - `--motion-debug` dumps per-frame motion volume, bounding boxes, and cooldown state.